mysociety/twfy-votes-django/README.md

 # Development

-This uses ruff for linting and formatting - see `script/lint`.
+This uses ruff for linting and formatting., and djlint for django templates - see `script/lint`.

+# To do

+- reimpliment reports
+- person/policy view (equiv of old publid whip view)
+- twfy api view
+- new motions import